MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enrollmentstatustracking-csp.md

 Scope is dynamic.
 Supported operations are Get, Add, Delete, and Replace.

 Value type is integer.
 Expected values are as follows:

-- 1 — NotInstalled
+- 1—NotInstalled
-- 2 — NotRequired
+- 2—NotRequired
-- 3 — Completed
+- 3—Completed
-- 4 — Error
+- 4—Error

 <a href="" id="enrollmentstatustracking-devicepreparation-policyproviders-providername-lasterror"></a>**EnrollmentStatusTracking/DevicePreparation/PolicyProviders/*ProviderName*/LastError**
 Required.
 This node is supported only in device context.